 Americans have looked at federal assistance programs with growing scrutiny.
-According to a 2018 Rasmussen report, 61% of American adults think there are too many people receiving government financial aid.
-On the other hand, only 9% think not enough people are receiving funds.
+Under the current administration, the number of people dependent on government assistance was decreasing prior to the coronavirus crisis.
 Regardless of overall trends, though, it is true that some states receive a far higher return on their federal income-tax contributions than others.

 Just how big is this difference?
 And to what extent does it change our perception of state and local tax rates around the country?
 WalletHub sought to answer those questions by comparing the 50 states in terms of three key metrics.
 Read on for our findings, commentary from a panel of experts, and a detailed explanation of our methodology.

 Most Federally Dependent States